About the Climate Adaptation Science Program

 While trainees acquire primary expertise in their discipline from their departmental major degree fields, they can then acquire additional expertise across a full range of climate-adaptation-related disciplines by working with a team of their peers to solve user- and stakeholder-driven problems related to a changing climate.

-Trainees complete a 9-credit specialization that includes two experiential elements.
-The required courses are an Introduction to Climate Adaptation Sciences seminar (2 credits), an Interdisciplinary Research Colloquium (1 credit), and a two-semester Studio course (4 credits), accompanied by ENVS 6889 (1 credit).
-Trainees must also complete an internship (1 credit) with a government, industry, or NGO partner that precedes the two-semester research studio course.
-Please note that the specific course requirements will change for students entering the program in Fall 2025 or later.
+Trainees will complete a 9-credit degree specialization that includes both classroom and experiential elements.
+The required courses are an Introduction to Climate Adaptation Sciences seminar, an Interdisciplinary Research Colloquium course, two additional Studio courses, and a seminar course on Environmental Risks and Decision Making.
+Trainees may also choose to complete an internship with a government, industry, or NGO partner during this time.
+Please note that the specific course requirements have changed for students entering the program in Fall 2025 or later.
 Details are given in the Program Timeline.
 For details pertaining to the course requirements prior to Fall 2025, please use this link

-Please note, all Utah State University graduate students in participating programs are eligible for the program.
+Please note, at this time, only Utah State University graduate students in participating programs are eligible for this degree specialization program.

 Skills Acquired